dataforseo/TypeScriptClient/docs/classes/SerpGoogleOrganicLiveAdvancedRequestInfo.md

 note that the results of target-specific tasks will only include SERP elements that contain a url string;
 you can also use a wildcard (‘*’) character to specify the search pattern in SERP and narrow down the results;
 examples:
-example.com  – return results for the website’s home page with URLs, such as https://example.com, or https://www.example.com/, or https://example.com/;
+example.com  – returns results for the website’s home page with URLs, such as https://example.com, or https://www.example.com/, or https://example.com/;
 example.com* – returns results for the domain, including all its pages;
 *example.com* – returns results for the entire domain, including all its pages and subdomains;
 *example.com  – returns results for the home page regardless of the subdomain, such as https://en.example.com;